iterative/dvc.org/static/docs/commands-reference/repro.md

 * `-v`, `--verbose` - displays detailed tracing information.

+- `--downstream` - rerun the commands present in the downstream of the pipeline.

 ## Examples

 For simplicity, let's build a pipeline defined below (if you want get your hands